N9nGe/Global-Shortest-Airline-Path-between-Any-Two-City/development.md

 ## **Week 5 (2021/12/02)**

-**Goals:**  Designing and developing the graph class, and its vertices and edges;
+**Goals:**  Designing and developing the graph class, and its vertices and edges
-            Finish BFS algorithm;
+            Finish BFS algorithm
-            Designing and developing draw functions;
+            Designing and developing draw functions
             Designing the test_cases